formancehq/stack/sdks/go/docs/TransactionsApi.md

 func main() {
     ledger := "ledger001" // string | Name of the ledger.
-    postTransaction := *client.NewPostTransaction() // PostTransaction | The request body must contain at least one of the following objects:   - `postings`: suitable for simple transactions   - `script`: enabling more complex transactions with Numscript preview := true // bool | Set the preview mode.
+    postTransaction := *client.NewPostTransaction(map[string]string{"key": "Inner_example"}) // PostTransaction | The request body must contain at least one of the following objects:   - `postings`: suitable for simple transactions   - `script`: enabling more complex transactions with Numscript preview := true // bool | Set the preview mode.
 Preview mode doesn't add the logs to the database or publish a message to the message broker. (optional)

     configuration := client.NewConfiguration()